JShi12/study1-repo/README.md

 # study1-repo

-This is my first try in github.
+This is my first try in github!